 This crochet cup sleeve pattern provides instructions for making this in a #4 and #2 yarn weights, however, there is no stitch multiple, so you can easily make adjustments for any yarn and hook you have in stock.

 Another beauty of this cozy is that it looks great on both sides of the fabric, so you can use it either way you like.
 See the special instructions after the pattern for a seamless look on both sides.
-Or, see the video below pattern for step-by-step instructions as well.
+It’s a simple and easy trick and requires that you fasten off your work after the single crochet rounds before you begin your round with the bullion stitches.
+A video with step-by-step instructions is included as well.

 For the second cozy I used a thinner yarn, Cotton Fair (#2 weight).
 I found it a bit difficult to work with a thinner yarn, but I did get the hang of it after a few tries.